jaxxstorm/leebriggs.co.uk/_posts/2019-02-07-why-are-we-templating-yaml.md

 You actually can't do that, because the templating system gets confused.
 This is a singular example of the complexity and difficulty you end up facing when generating config data in YAML, but when you really start to do more complex work, it really starts to become obvious that this isn't the way to go.

 Needless to say, this isn't what I want to spend _my_ time doing.
 If fiddling around with whitespace requirements in a templating system doing something it's not really designed for is what suits you, then I'm not going to stop you.
 I also don't want to spend my time writing configuration in JSON without comments and accidentally missing commas all over the shop.
-We decided a long time ago that shit wasn't going to work and that's why YAML exists.
+We (as an industry) decided a long time ago that shit wasn't going to work and that's why YAML exists.

 So what should we do instead?
 That's where [jsonnet](https://jsonnet.org) comes in.